 To Grow From Plants

-My only word of caution, if you decide to buy plants, is to make sure they haven’t been raised with neonicotinoids or pesticides on the plants.
+I have two words of advice if you choose to buy plants.
+One: Make sure they haven’t been raised with neonicotinoids or pesticides on the plants.
 Neonicotinoids can stick around for years and will eventually kill a pollinator.
+Two: Choose plants with small root growth, not larger plants.
+This is because a smaller tap-root will suffer less transplant shock once planted.

 Prairie Moon Nursery offers bare root plants or plants in potted trays (a good way to get a lot of plants for a great value).
 They do not use neonicotinoids on their plants.